bcspragu/rc-impossible-day-2024/README.md

 ## TODO

+- [ ] Allow users to overwrite blog config stuff (`config.toml` mostly, but other directory creation and whatnot shouldn't fail)
+- [ ] Test editing messages
-- [ ] Figure out why posts are being received
+- [x] Figure out why posts aren't being received
   - Probably related to recent mucking around with heartbeats and stuff
   - Generally make the logic match the Python SDK
-- [ ] Update the `homepage` with new instructions about metadata tags
+- [x] Update the `homepage` with new instructions about metadata tags
-- [ ] Don't allow new users to take over existing domains :grimacing:
+- [x] Don't allow new users to take over existing domains :grimacing:
-- [ ] Allow users to overwrite blog config stuff (`config.toml` mostly, but other directory creation and whatnot shouldn't fail)
-- [ ] Test editing messages